This is the Old Baptist Church at Streetsboro, Ohio, built about 1820.

 Modern framers using timber and dimensional lumber stand within their work, measure, mark, and check from inside.
 Then they cut the lumber someplace else.
 Why not this earlier framer too?

-After the bents came the walls and the windows.
+After the bents and the roof trusses came the walls and the windows.

 The spacing of the windows and their width comes from the rectangles that are within the original larger rectangle.